Arithmetic Circuits for ZK

 We’ve shown how we can create an arithmetic circuit modeling the solution to the problems from the previous chapter.

-We now generalize this to say we can model any problem in NP using an arithmetic circuit.
+We can now generalize this to say we can model any problem in NP using an arithmetic circuit.

 How a Boolean circuit can be modeled with an arithmetic circuit